pretix/pretix-docs/docs/guides/integrations/hubspot.md

 In the box labeled "Data transfer to external systems", click the :btn-icon:fa3-refresh: Sync now: button.

 The box will then display the status ":fa3-hourglass: Pending".
-The plugin will transfer data to HubSpot the next time the server executes `periodic_task`.
+The plugin will transfer data to HubSpot within seconds.
+Refresh the page.
-If you refresh the page after that, then the box will display links to the corresponding records in HubSpot along with timestamps.
+The box will now display links to the corresponding records in HubSpot along with timestamps.
 In case a problem with the export occurred, the box will instead display ":fa3-warning Error" and an error message underneath the heading "HubSpot", along with buttons for retrying and canceling the export.

 For information on handling errors with exports, see [troubleshooting](hubspot.md#troubleshooting).